 What they look like and how to identify between a rat or mouse / rodent pest problem

 The Norway Rat – Weighs between 7 and 18 ounces and is between 13 and 18 inches long.
-They have a long hairless tail which is shorter than its head plus body.
+They have a long hairless tail which is shorter than their head plus body.
 It has small close-set ears which look half-buried in its fur.
 Its fur is coarse, generally red-brown, to gray-brown, to yellow-white belly.

-The House Mouse – A small and slender weighs between .4-1 ounce, is between 5 to 7 ½ inches, the tail is equal or a little longer than its body plus head, it’s ears are very large for the size of the animal, it’s fur is silky dusky gray.
+The House Mouse – A small and slender weighs between .4-1 ounce, is between 5 to 7 ½ inches, the tail is equal or a little longer than its body plus head, its ears are very large for the size of the animal, it’s fur is silky dusky gray.

 More About Rodents